 What Are The Long Term Effects Of Bullying And How Do You Overcome Them?

 Bullying can happen in a variety of capacities and settings.
 Contrary to popular belief, bullying is not mutually exclusive to childhood; there are many adults who are regularly subjected to ongoing mistreatment from others.
 Bullies can exist in families, the workplace, relationships, or other social circles.
-The dynamics and situations at hand can impact the specifics of bullying, but this doesn't make the malpractice any less toxic or harmful.
+The dynamics and situations at hand can impact the specifics of bullying, but this doesn't make the practice any less toxic or harmful.
 Bullying comes with a series of long term effects which can severely diminish someone's quality of life.

 Reviewing The Long Term Effects Of Bullying